Ombudsman upholds more than 200 complaints against banks and insurers

 One couple, Maitiú and Mary, were awarded €35,000 in compensation after they hired an audit company to identify whether they had been overcharged for interest.
 The company found the bank had overcharged them by €23,751.37.

-In another case, an individual named as Kawa was awarded €9,000 after a car insurer cancelled his policy when a document requested by them was blocked by their own firewall.
+In another case, an individual named as Kawa was awarded €9,000 after a car insurer cancelled his policy when a document requested by it was blocked by its own firewall.

 The FSPO also deals with smaller sums, and awarded €300 in compensation after an insurer rejected a claim to pay veterinary costs for a dog due to the pet’s weight.